jacobdj117/evolution_simulator/README.md

 The world is a coordinate grid.
 Multiple food items and a single creature are placed at hardcoded locations in the world.
 The creature will look at all the food within it's sight range and move to the nearest piece of food.
 When the creature arrives at the food, it is eaten.

+Eating food provides energy to creatures.
+Each creature incurs a daily energy cost and expends energy to move.
+When a creature's energy falls below 0, it dies.

 ## Next Goals:
 1. Add starvation deaths by making creatures expend energy for motion and gain energy from food.
 The creature dies when energy hits 0.